jakebrokaw/jakebrokaw.github.io/_posts/2016-12-23-new-jekyll-site.md

 <h2 class="blog-subhead">Pointing an existing domain to your GitHub Pages site:</h2>

-This part was a little tricky for me as most posts about this are specific to domain providers.
-And this post will be no different.
-My domain is parked at <a href="hover.com" target="_blank">Hover.com</a>, so the rest of this post will be specific to Hover.

 Make sure you <a href="https://help.github.com/articles/adding-or-removing-a-custom-domain-for-your-github-pages-site/" target="_target">add a custom domain name</a> to your GitHub Pages site.
 You'll also want to add your domain to the CNAME file in the root directory of your site.
 For example, this is the only line of code in my CNAME file:

 {% highlight ruby %}